Last Update: 15th Dec 2019

 Apply for an entry-level credit or get a secured credit card on fixed deposit.
 Use the card judiciously and repay dues on time.
 Which will be helpful for you to build a good credit score over time.

 You can also avail a small loan from banks by submitting your pay slips or ITR.
+Check the list of best credit cards in India to get your first credit card.

 #4.
 Use the oldest credit card to maintain credit history